SayBender/SEFEE/README.md

 Download the relevant libraries and put them in the same folder as the other .m files.

-You can run the prediction by simply inputing a tensor (which can include all the data)
+You can run the prediction by simply running SEFEE.m by inputing a tensor (which can include all the data) and giving the index for the desired observed window and time-steps to predict.
+There are detailed explanations inside SEFEE and predictSEF which are the main functions.

-AN EXAMPLE AND SAMPLE DATA WILL BE ADDED SOON
+AN EXAMPLE AND SAMPLE DATA WILL BE ADDED VERY SOON